In This Article

 Topical Probiotics: Calm

 “Recent research suggests that when applied topically, probiotics secrete anti-bacterial and anti-inflammatory substances that help with conditions like acne, eczema and rosacea,” Dr. Raj says.
 “By calming inflammation, probiotics are also effective in targeting wrinkles and preventing premature aging.”
 But they’re not all pacifists—some probiotics have antimicrobial properties, which means they can actually kill the bad bacteria before they trigger inflammation.
-Dr. Whitney P. Bowe, dermatologist and Clinical Assistant Professor of Dermatology at Mt.
-Sinai Medical Center, told the American Academy of Dermatology that researchers are currently testing probiotics to determine exactly which strains make the substances that kill bad bacteria, so they can put them on the market.
+Dr. Whitney P. Bowe told the American Academy of Dermatology that researchers are currently testing probiotics to determine exactly which strains make the substances that kill bad bacteria, so they can put them on the market.

 Topical Probiotics: Equalize